 This three-year project is focused on devising a method to estimate individual building heights in the absence of traditional measurements such as lidar, to generate 3D city models solely from building footprints on a very large scale spanning scores of countries.
-It is funded by the National University of Singapore, and it started in late 2019.
+It is funded by the National University of Singapore (with contributions by Amazon and Google), and it started in late 2019.

 The project seeks to build on top of the method previously presented by the project PI, described in the journal paper:

 Biljecki, F., Ledoux, H., & Stoter, J. (2017).
 Generating 3D city models without elevation data.
 Computers, Environment and Urban Systems, 64, 1–18. doi: 10.1016/j.compenvurbsys.2017.01.001

 The work included developing a regression model (random forest) to estimate the heights of buildings from their footprints, using only 2D datasets, without remotely sensed data.
 This project aspires to scale the method to achieve global coverage and derive heights of individual buildings around the world.
 It will also investigate the potential addition of remotely sensed data.
 The targeted deliverables are a list of predicted heights attached to all buildings in OpenStreetMap, and a 3D building model in CityJSON in LoD1 generated using the OSM footprints and predicted heights, to facilitate their use in the geospatial domain and urban analytics.